This post may contain affiliate links. Please read our disclosure policy.

 If you need more ideas for using cooked rotisserie chicken, my best-selling bundle of WW Friendly eCookbooks includes a book full of recipes!

-You won't believe how deliciously satisfying this super simple chicken white bean salsa soup is.
-It's become a staple at our house, especially at this time of year, when quick and easy is the name of the game.
+You won’t believe how deliciously satisfying this super simple chicken soup is.
+It has quickly become a staple at our house, especially at this time of year, when quick and easy is the name of the game.

 I decided it would be perfect this week as the recipe for our little group of bloggers working its way through Power Foods: 150 Delicious Recipes with the 38 Healthiest Ingredients (affiliate link) by Martha Stewart and the editors of Whole Living Magazine, where the featured ingredient is dried beans.